Chillisaucery/OOP_Unity_Project/README.md

 + Player has health = 200.
 + Spawn all the enemies.
++ Set the timer to 1 minutes and 30 seconds.
++ Set the score to 0.

 ###### Game Rule:

 + Type: Platformer.

++ The timer will start at 1 minutes and 30 seconds and counts down to 0.
+When the counter hits 0, the player will be destroyed regardless of his health.
++ The objective of the game is to get the highest score possible.
+Whenever an enemy is destroyed, score of the player will increase.
+The score will be base on the type of the enemies and the health the player has at that moment.

++ Player has health.
+He can be damaged by the enemies or sometimes even his own wave bullets.
+He can run, jump or dash to move.
 + Player can shoot enemies to damage and eventually destroy them.
++ Player can shoot 2 kinds of bullet: normal bullets and a wave bullets.
+Normal bullet does less damage, but flies farther and faster.
+Wave bullets have higher damage and shorter range, it will damage the player if he moves carelessly, also the player cannot shoot waves bullets if they are moving horizontally.

 + Enemies can shoot or touch the player to damage and eventually destroy him.
-+ Player can jump or dash to dodge the monster’s attack.
-+ Player can shoot 2 kinds of bullet: a normal bullet and a wave bullet.
-+ Normal bullet usually does less damage, but flies farther and faster.
-+ Wave bullets have higher damage and shorter range, also the player cannot shoot waves bullets if they are moving horrizontally..
-+ The game will have no boss, so the win condition is to destroy all the monsters in the map to win and end the game.
-+ Enemy will has different kinds (like flying, grounded, can shoot or cannot shoot).
++ There are multiple types of enemy, each will have some distinctive properties.

 ###### Game Over:
 + Health = 0.
-+ Amount of monster = 0.
++ Timer = 0.

 ### Terminogies: